 Is it powered by electricity?
 Does it run on gas or oil?

-Although instant water heaters are making a headway, a lot of Salt Lake City homes are still equipped with either electricity or gas-powered traditional water heaters.
+Although instant water heaters are making headway, a lot of Salt Lake City homes are still equipped with either electricity or gas-powered traditional water heaters.

 Troubleshooting Water Heaters